Multiphase Flow

 All these models use SI units exclusively.
 A capillary pressure model can also be specified in this block but is omitted here for simplicity.

-Here, we introduce a fluid model describing a simplified mixture thermodynamic behavior.
-Specifically, we use an immiscible two-phase (Dead Oil) model by placing the XML tag DeadOilFluid.
+Here, we use a simplified fluid model corresponding to an immiscible two-phase model (Dead Oil) by using the XML tag DeadOilFluid.
 Other fluid models can be used with the CompositionalMultiphaseFVM solver, as explained in Fluid Models.

-With the tag BrooksCoreyRelativePermeability, we define a relative permeability model.
+We define a relative permeability model with the tag BrooksCoreyRelativePermeability.
 A list of available relative permeability models can be found at Relative Permeability Models.

 The properties are chosen to match those of the original SPE10 test case.